-Overarching Need Large percentage of students not performing on or above grade level in math according to GMAS 2023.
+Overarching Need Large percentage of students not performing on or above grade level in math according to iReady Math K-5.
+We feel the need to continue our concentration on the rigor of the new math standards.

 How severe is the need?
 High

-Is the need trending better or Worse

-worse over time?
+Is the need trending better or worse over time?
+Unknown

 Can Root Causes be Identified?
 Yes

 Priority Order 2